Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Fits with Experimental Data

 \subsection{Step 3 - Recursion and Error Extraction}

 The same recursive refinement previously described in the methodology is applied to stabilize the inversion and to separate precision from accuracy.
 Each outer iteration consists of: (i) fitting the cross-sections to obtain $S$ on a dense grid; (ii) reconstructing $s(x,k,Q)$ against those $S$ labels; (iii) generating pseudo-data at higher resolution from the current $s$ and refitting; and (iv) repeating until pseudo-data agree with the real cross-sections, bin-wise, within their reported errors.
 This loop reduces algorithmic variance, mitigates initialization sensitivity, and quantifies accuracy via kinematics-dependent residuals evaluated on matched pseudo-data.
-All fits are performed with the $\Upsilon$ veto; we present results both with and without the conventional $q_T<0.2\,Q_M$ cut to gauge sensitivity to the TMD factorization window.
-In this case, no variation is seen after two iterations within experimental error.
+All fits are performed with the $\Upsilon$ veto and with the conventional $q_T<0.2\,Q_M$.
+No further variation is seen after two iterations within the experimental error.